 As coaches, we all play in the same sandbox and as the modern youth game has evolved over the past decade, coaches are more likely to belong to more than one organization

-Alabama Soccer Association has approximately 15,000 members.
+Alabama Soccer Association has over 25,000 players.
 Coaching Education is a huge part of what we are involved in.
 "We are the office for Education and Information and Guidance"

 The process of education can sometimes be confusing to coaches.....which organization?.....which course?.....

 As such – it just makes sense to coordinate the educational programs of our three major coaches groups; U.S. Soccer, U.S. Youth Soccer and USC to the benefit of our membership and those outside our membership.
 We are all coaches after all

 Coaching Education is a journey.....

 We believe three to be three categories of coaching that are seeking coaching education:

 Category 1: Some coaches will stay on one educational path and seek to get to their end point as quickly as possible

 Category 2: Some coaches will stay on one educational path, but will have more time between courses and get to their end point in a more leisurely fashion